Eating all of your containers on the 21 Day Fix is an important topic.

-So you have decided to lose weight and you have picked the 21 Day Fix to help you achieve that.
+You have decided to lose weight and you have picked the 21 Day Fix to help you achieve that.
+You know how much you have to eat so, let’s help you figure out how to do just that!

 You have ordered your information and in that information, you have done the “math” and come up with your plan….A-B-C-D-E-F. The heavier you are the more containers you have listed to eat.